lexermal/se-learning-assistant/README.md

 ## Todo

-- Creating decks
 - Project cleanup (title, pages, files)
+- Sidebar do discuss with AI agent about gramatik and look up info about words
+- Rightclick allows adding work as flashcard or to look it up

 ### Stage 2 - AI story generator based on flahcards

 - New plugin that is based on story feature of Rimori
 - Initial possibility do define the topic of the story
 - 10-20% are new words
-- Rightclick allows adding work as flashcard or to look it up
-- Sidebar do discuss with AI agent about gramatik and look up info about words
 - Reading aloud with speed adjustment

 ### Stage 3 - Ansagen